Notice! Library closing at 2 pm on December 24. Closed all day December 25.

 Volunteers

 We have a small, dedicated crew of volunteers who manage the bookstore and organize events such as book sales.
-If you are interested in volunteering, please contact: woodbridgectfriends@gmail.com.
+Volunteers undergo a few training sessions to work with the books, but after that, they come on their own schedule.
+If you are interested in volunteering, please contact woodbridgectfriends@gmail.com.

 Friends of the Library Board